 Dealing with this typically means deleting the old data from your database.
-You could export the selected records and clean them up using complicated Excel formulas before re-importing them or clean them one-by-one within your CRM software.
+You could export and clean the selected records using complicated Excel formulas before re-importing them or clean them one by one within your CRM software.

 Either way, you have to make sure that you remove bad records from a third-party integration as quickly as possible, particularly if they will be immediately enrolled in marketing or sales campaigns.

 Records with incomplete data are often a good choice when purging low-quality records from your CRM.
 Records with many incomplete or missing data fields provide no value to your teams and only make your database cluttered and disorganized.
 You can’t personalize a message with missing data.
 But you only want to purge records with incomplete data when it is completely useless, so you have to combine the identification of these records with other rules from this list before purging.

 Identifying records that are missing critical information that you will need to engage with those contacts — such as phone numbers, email addresses, and names — are great candidates to be purged.
 Records containing a combination of missing or incomplete fields are unlikely to provide any positive impact in your system.